What was fashion doing at COP26? - ExBulletin

 Right in the middle of the Blue Zone (the official delegates’ area, i.e. where world leaders spoke) was an installation by a fashion collective called Generation of Waste designed to mimic a bar graph of the different stages of textile waste, from design to raw materials, to clothing production, etc.

-On the sidelines, Federico Marchetti, the former president of Yoox Net a Porter, unveiled a digital identification created by the Fashion Working Group of the Prince Charless Sustainable Markets Initiative: a scannable garment label that acts as a DNA trace for the history of product manufacturing, using blockchain technology.
+On the sidelines, Federico Marchetti, former president of Yoox Net a Porter, unveiled a digital ID created by the Prince Charles Sustainable Markets Initiative’s Fashion Working Group: a scannable garment tag that acts as a DNA trace for a manufacturing history of products, using blockchain.
+Technology.

-And Textile Exchange, an NGO that looks like a fabric trading post but actually focuses on creating global fashion standards, presented a trade policy request to national governments supported by 50 brands.
+And Textile Exchange, a non-governmental organization that looks like a fabric trading post but actually focuses on creating global fashion standards, has submitted a trade policy request to national governments backed by 50 brands.
 It’s an unappealing term for an advocacy for the creation of tariff and import-export structures that encourage companies to use environmentally friendly materials rather than, say, polyester.
-What is elsewhere the most used material throughout the fashion industry.
+It is also the most widely used material in the entire fashion industry.

 2. A false fact has finally been dropped.

-No one has talked about the now discredited but once hugely popular fashion, which is the second most polluting industry on the planet.
+No one has said that the now discredited but once hugely popular fashion is the second most polluting industry on the planet.
 Everyone finally agreed that this was one of the worst, and bad enough.

 That said, it is hard to imagine Bernard Arnault of LVMH or Ralph Lauren standing up at their annual general meeting and announcing that their strategy for 2022 is degrowth.
-(It almost sounds like a potential Saturday Night Live skit.)
-Except that Halide Alagz, Ralph Lauren’s chief sustainability officer, revealed during a New York Times Climate Hub panel that the brand had secretly tried.
+(It almost sounds like a potential Saturday Night Live sketch.)
+Except that Halide Alagz, head of sustainability at Ralph Lauren, revealed during a New York Times Climate Hub panel that the brand had secretly tried it.

-Yes: Ralph Lauren practices degrowth.
-Not that they call it that, exactly.

-The company calls it financial growth by decreasing resources, according to Ms. Alagz.
-Which is a terrible name for an interesting initiative, but Lauren is working on it.
-What she found was that she could decouple production from profit, so that even though the company was doing less, she was able to make money largely by maximizing her understanding. sales.
-He ended up with less wasted product that had to be routed downstream to factory outlets.

 4. Resale becomes reuse.